rmcwilliam/Travel-log/README.md

 #### Params:

-`title:` Must be given a title as a string. `description:` Must provide a description as a string.
+`title:` Must be given a title as a string. `description:` Can be optionally provided.

 #### Response: